Find jobs

 Tamara:

-After several frustrating experiences as a project advisor, where digitalisation was downgraded to a non-prioritised, multi-year initiative, it was time to make a decision.
+After several frustrating experiences as a project advisor, where digitalization was downgraded to a non-prioritized, multi-year initiative, it was time to make a decision.

-Customer focus is often a fashionable term that companies use but don’t actually enforce.
-To see how CHECK24 has internalised this guideline throughout the entire organisation appealed to me a lot and ultimately led me to sign the contract.
+Customer focus is often a fashionable term that companies use but don’t enforce.
+To see how CHECK24 has internalized this guideline throughout the entire organization appealed to me a lot and ultimately led me to sign the contract.
 CHECK24 also gave me the option to work in a part-time management role.
-I have two children of nursery school age and also want to be able to see them grow and be there for them.
+I have two children of nursery school age and want to see them grow and be there for them.
 As an advisor, I was already working part-time but often found myself in situations where I’d have to explain myself.
 That’s different now.

 Why CHECK24?